 Grease a loaf tin with a little oil or line with parchment paper.

 After rising, turn the dough out on the counter.
-Flatten gently, then fold over 1/3 from the right, then 1/3 the right.
+Flatten gently, then fold over 1/3 from the right, then 1/3 from the left.
 Now roll the dough up tightly from the bottom to form a loaf shape.
 Tuck under the ends slightly.

 Place the dough loaf in the greased tin.
 Cover the loaf and let rise for 1 hour.